 - Improving the labour market relevance of Vocational Education and Training (VET) is one of the biggest challenges highlighted by the Country Reports, as VET is targeted as the sector offering better employability opportunities to students60.
 However, many countries face difficulties to increase the enrolment rate of student in VET61 as it suffers from misconceptions and a lack of prestige.
-Shortage of qualified teachers with up-to-date knowledge are also frequent.62 - To strengthen these programmes and to attract more students, a significant share of countries has designed competence-oriented curricula and has created new apprenticeship programmes and places.63 Supplementary funding, infrastructures or additional scholarships for students have been introduced in some EU countries.64 Across almost all Country Reports, strengthening VET is portrayed as the most efficient answer to overcome skills' shortages, and to respond to the contingent needs of companies.
-Despite this dominant narrative, numerous VET programmes continue lacking sufficient relevant workplace training and exposure,65 as well as flexible study pathways66.
-This negatively impacts graduates' qualifications, hampers job prospects of VET graduates67 and calls for a closer monitoring in the light of the European Quality Assurance in Vocational Education and Training (EQAVET).
+Shortage of qualified teachers with up-to-date knowledge are also frequent.62 - To strengthen these programmes and to attract more students, a significant share of countries has designed competence-oriented curricula and has created new apprenticeship programmes and places.
+Supplementary funding, infrastructures or additional scholarships for students have been introduced in some EU countries.
+Across almost all Country Reports, strengthening VET is portrayed as the most efficient answer to overcome skills' shortages, and to respond to the contingent needs of companies.
+Despite this dominant narrative, numerous VET programmes continue lacking sufficient relevant workplace training and exposure, sawell as flexible study pathways.
+This negatively impacts graduates' qualifications, hampers job prospects of VET graduates and calls for a closer monitoring in the light of the European Quality Assurance in Vocational Education and Training (EQAVET).